kobe5pts/co2_emissions_app/README.md

 ## App testing:

-Testing is a critical aspect of ensuring the reliability, functionality, and performance of our Flask application.
-Here's how we approach testing:
+Testing is a critical aspect of ensuring the reliability, functionality, and performance of the Flask application.
+Here's how the testing is approached:

-*Unit Testing: We utilize unit tests to validate the functionality of individual components, such as functions, methods, and classes, in isolation from the rest of the application.
+*Unit Testing: Unit tests was utilize to validate the functionality of individual components, such as functions, methods, and classes, in isolation from the rest of the application.
 These tests focus on specific units of code and help ensure that each component behaves as expected.
 We use the unittest framework, which is part of Python's standard library, to write and run our unit tests.

 ## unittest procedure:
 To perform the test, run the test.py file as follows: